Review for the Principles and Practice Exam

 - Participants will be made aware of general procedures and requirements for registration

-Course materials and sample problems are updated each year to remain abreast of changes in the examination.
-No current test questions are reviewed or distributed during the class.
+Course materials and sample problems are updated each year to remain abreast of changes in the exam.
+Current test questions will not be reviewed or distributed during this class.

 Why You Should Attend